WAUthethird/Marble-Marcher-Community-Edition/README.md

   - Debug info screen
   - Cheat: unlock all levels
   - Add creation of macOS `.dmg` for easy distribution.

+## Graphics Settings
+There are multiple shader configurations in the settings menu.

+**main.cfg** -  Default shader configuration, normal rendering with PBR materials and simple ray marched AO.
+Use this while playing.
+Also uses TXAA and supports DOF.

+**PTGI.cfg** - Path traced global illumination, attempts to simulate light propagation in the fractal scene.
+It is graphically unstable and requires time for the light samples to converge, so it is not recommended to use while playing.
+Use it mainly to make screenshots.
+Uses TXAA, supports DOF.

+**original.cfg** - The original Marble Marcher shading, except the AO.

+**simple.cfg** - The simplest working shader, use if your computer is a potato.

+**neon.cfg** - Makes fractals look like they are glowing clouds.

+**noise_test.cfg** - An example of noise and a simplest shader pipeline, mainly useful for development purposes.

+The screenshot resolution and rendering resolutions are separate, so you can, for example, play in 720p and take screenshots in 4K.
+There is also the screenshot samples parameter, the more you use, the better the screenshot will look (if the shader uses temporal denoise).

 ## System Dependencies
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)